If you've had a condom accident, your contraceptive method didn't work then you will need an STI test.

 Sexually transmitted infections (STIs) can be passed on by contact with body fluids such as semen, vaginal fluids and blood.
 Some STIs can be passed on by unprotected genital contact and oral sex.
 Fingers, hands or sharing sex toys can also pass on certain STIs.
 Find out more about STIs and how to protect yourself and your partner(s) here.

-With the evolving coronavirus (COVID-19) situation, there are significant restrictions to public STI services.
+With the ongoing coronavirus (COVID-19) situation, there maybe some restrictions to public STI services.
 Find out what services are available here.

 Using condoms every time you have sex will reduce your risk of contracting an STI.